Top rated

 Drive smarter and cut costs using our expert advice.
 Get our Cars newsletter – it's free monthly

-Our tests are about as in-depth as they come, and because Which? is independent, you can trust our reviews to give you the full, honest and impartial truth about every car we test.
-We also conduct one of the largest annual car surveys in the industry, and are able to give you detailed reliability information on all types of car, including electric cars.
+Our tests go further than those carried out by other organisations and, because Which? is independent, you can trust our reviews to give you the full, honest and impartial truth about every car we test.

 To find out more, head to our article on how we test cars, and our guide to the most reliable cars and most reliable car brands.